ibm-cloud-docs/resiliency/bcdr-approaches.md

 Consider the scope of the recovery that you might need for each specific disaster.
 A disaster might disable an entire region or it might disable a single service instance.
 Adapt your approach to the scenarios that you plan for and ask yourself the following questions:

 * Does my plan allow for the recovery of one or more cloud services in isolation?
-* How flexible is my workload to having services running in different regions?
+* How flexible is my workload with services that are located in different regions?
 * If I recover a single service, what is the impact on my workloads, do I need to recover anything else?
 * What configuration changes might be needed within my applications to point at different service instances and how simple are is it to make such changes?